PrincessUjay/kodecamp_promotional_task8/README.md

-# CI/CD pipeline: Minikube Deployment with GitHub Actions, AWS and Terraform
+# CI/CD pipeline: Minikube Deployment with GitHub Actions, AWS and Terraform.

 ## Overview
-This repository contains a sample project to demonstrate setting up a CI/CD pipeline with GitHub Actions to deploy a simple Python web application to a Minikube cluster running on an EC2 instance provisioned using Terraform.
+This repository contains a sample project to demonstrate setting up a CI/CD pipeline with GitHub Actions to deploy a simple Python web application to a Minikube cluster running on an EC2 instance provisioned using Terraform (using Windows).

 ## Prerequisites
 - An AWS account